artis3n/ansible-role-tailscale/README.md

 This GitHub repository uses a dedicated "test" Tailscale account to authenticate Tailscale during CI runs.
 Each Docker container creates a new authorized machine in that test account.
-The machines are authorized with [ephemeral auth keys][] and are automatically cleaned up within 48 hours.
+The machines are authorized with [ephemeral auth keys][] and are automatically cleaned up within 30 minutes-48 hours.

 This value is stored in a [GitHub Action secret][] with the name `TAILSCALE_CI_KEY`.
 If you are interested in contributing to this repository, you must create a [Tailscale account][] and generate a [Node Authorization ephemeral auth key][auth key].
-Fork this repo and add your ephemeral auth key to the fork's secrets under the name `TAILSCALE_CI_KEY`.
+Fork this repo and add an ephemeral auth key to the fork's secrets under the name `TAILSCALE_CI_KEY`.

 To test this role locally, store the Tailscale ephemeral auth key in a `TAILSCALE_CI_KEY` env var.